ikhvostenkov/blog/content/posts/a-byte-of-kotlin-in-a-land-full-of-java/index.en.md

 ## Conversion strategies
 The next question is how to convert your code systematically:
-- One more systematic way is to go random and wild, and do it along the task it hands.
-From the technical point of view this is the worst approach, but it is the best following the business value.
+- One more systematic way is to go random and wild, and do it along a task at hands.
+From the technical point of view this is the worst approach, but it is the best following a business value.

-Here you can see to incremental systematic approaches:
+Here you can see two incremental systematic approaches:
 - Inside-out, you take your dependency graph and first convert your innermost modules going outside.
   {{< style "img { display:block; margin: auto; }" >}}
   ![Dependency Map Inside-out](./dependency-map-inside-out.png)